 The Jugged Hare – I’ve done a fair bit of research into places to visit for a Sunday roast in London and I’ve now got a big old list of places I’m slowly ticking off.
 The Jugged Hare is based in City near Old Street and apparently does a great roast – I’ll be the judge of that!

-The Gun – Another Sunday Roast location, I’ve only visited The Gun for drinks before and I’ve always wanted to head back for a Roast dinner.
+The Gun [visited] – Another Sunday Roast location, I’ve only visited The Gun for drinks before and I’ve always wanted to head back for a Roast dinner.
 It’s based on the Isle of Dogs, not far from Canary Wharf but it’s sat right next to the river thames with the o2 arena in Greenwich just opposite.
 I’ve only just visited this one so blog post coming soon!

-The Culpeper – I’ve read that The Culpeper, based near Spitalfields Market, does good Sunday roasts so it’s on the list for me to try and I’ve also heard that it’s got a rooftop terrace which is nice for summertime.
+The Culpeper ✔️ [visited] – I’d read that The Culpeper, based near Spitalfields Market, does good Sunday roasts so it went on the list for me to try and it was decision.
+I’ve also heard that it’s got a rooftop terrace so I’ll be heading back in summertime.

 The Anchor and Hope – Not another Sunday roast place?!
 I must’ve read about The Anchor and Hope in Southwark because it’s managed to wangle its way onto the list.